What it is

 Optional summarization

-The simple memory can optionally summarize history when the number of stored messages reaches a threshold.
+The in-process and persistent memories can optionally summarize history when the number of stored messages reaches a threshold.
 The idea is to keep a compact “state snapshot” plus the most recent turns.

 // From examples/conversational-agent (edited for brevity)